 The most common congenital heart disease, patent ductus arteriosus (PDA) affects miniature poodles and German shepherd dogs most often, but any pet may have the problem.
 It may or may not be inherited.
 Normally, the ductus arteriosus, a short blood vessel, allows blood to bypass the lungs of an unborn puppy.
 If the duct fails to close after the puppy’s birth, blood leaks back into the heart through the opening and leads to left heart failure.

 Surgery can cure the problem when performed early, and in the past, this has been the treatment of choice.
 A thoracotomy opens the entire chest wall to give the surgeon access to the heart to repair the hole.
 Cardiac catheterization can also be used to close PDA in pets.
 A flexible tube is threaded into the heart and the procedure is much less invasive.
-This can lead to quicker recovery.
+This can lead to a quicker recovery.

 Another heart problem of puppies is pulmonic stenosis, which means a narrowing of the connection between the right ventricle, or lower heart chamber, and the pulmonary artery that leads to the lungs.
 Affecting small breed dogs most often, this congenital defect makes the heart work harder to push blood through the narrow opening.
 Heart muscles sometimes compensate by growing stronger, but many times the heart defect becomes life-threatening.